ammaraskar/supreme-court-scraping/README.md

 # supreme-court-scraping

-Scraping data from the Supreme Court website to gather case data.
+Scraping from the Supreme Court website to gather data on granted cases.
+Then merges it with data from the [Oyez](https://www.oyez.org/) api for a fuller list of cases.

 ## Usage